sunryze-git/bogosort/README.md

 ---

 ## Performance Tests
 BOGOSORT is a good utility to test a general operations performance of a processor.
+This application currently only uses a single thread for calculation.
+You can estimate your full Ops/sec by multiplying the operations/s by the number of threads your CPU has.

 | CPU         | Host System  | Operations/s  | OS |
 | :---        | :---         |          ---: | :--- |